 As you can see from the list of venues below, the following twenty years took the Troop to many locations around the South of England, and Wales.
 Always there were large numbers in camp, usually over 50, including Seniors and Rovers.
 Camp invariably lasted two weeks and included many hikes, often staying out overnight to qualify for the 1st Class Scout test.
 Cooking was always done by the Patrols on wood fires (as it still is today), and everyone, including the Scouters, slept in bell tents.

 The whole Troop went out on a day hike together, and there were camp sports, and a coach excursion to a local place of interest.
-There was always a church parade on Sundays, and there were many camp fires, usually led by Com.
+There was always a church parade on Sundays, and there were many camp fires, usually led by Mr LHG Baker, or Com as he was known to the Scouts.

 My first camp was in 1965 at Wootton Courtney.
 This was rather an in-between period.
 Of the old team of Messrs.
 Baker, Byrom, Cookson and Bowmer, who had run things for so many years, only Bish (Mr. Byrom) was still active.
 David Thompson joined the year before me, and Bish taught us all about camping, 24th style.
 By now, the glory days had passed and things were rather run down.
 For the next few years we only had a comparative handful of Scouts in camp - about 15 was the average.